ElektraInitiative/libelektra/examples/external/java/read-keys-example/README.md

 cd ../../../examples/external/java/read-keys-example
 ```

-Either use a local Gradle installation to run the example app:
+Use a local Gradle installation to run the example app:

 ```sh
 gradle run